Operation Horadiz: Battle

 According to the Azerbaijani side, on January 5, the 702nd Brigade, which took part in the Horadiz operation, captured 3 tanks, 1 Shturm-S, 6 artillery pieces, 6 artillery trailers, about 10 vehicles, a large number of weapons and ammunition.
 The enemy retreated, suffering heavy casualties and leaving their dead on the battlefield.
 Captain Elkhan Zulfugarov of the 702nd Regiment, who died in combat at Shukyurbeyli near Horadiz, was posthumously awarded the title of National Hero of Azerbaijan.

 On January 6 or January 8 the 702nd Regiment broke through Armenian resistance, fought and entered Horadiz, captured the settlement, Horadiz Railway Station and Khodaafarin Bridges, an important strategic target on the Aras.
-The operation was led by Shair Ramaldanov.
+The operation was led by Shair Ramadanov.
 Horadiz was an important crossroads of Jabrayil, Gubadly, Zangilan districts in the west and Fuzuli in the north.

 Afghan Mujahideen, who arrived in the fall of 1993, also took part in the Azerbaijani attack.
 According to some reports, the training of the Mujahideen was higher than that of regular Azerbaijani army, and they played a key role in the capture of Horadiz by Azerbaijani army.